vikashPirth/voice-skill-sdk/docs/client_tasks.md

 - `ReferenceType.THIS_RESPONSE`: the moment when the response is received by the client (before any text is uttered).

+- `ReferenceType.MEDIA_CONTENT_END`: end of output of a media content attached to the current response, e.g. an audio stream

 The delay is specified by the `offset` parameter of type `datetime.timedelta`.

 For example, to invoke "WEATHER__INTENT" in 10 seconds after pronouncing